mlcontests/mlcontests.github.io/README.md

 A sortable list of public machine learning/data science/AI contests, viewable on [mlcontests.com](https://mlcontests.com).

 Please submit a pull request for any changes.
 The list of contests is in https://github.com/mlcontests/mlcontests.github.io/blob/master/js/data.json.
+The required date format is 'D MMM YYYY' - e.g. '5 Jan 2023'.